Aerial Archaeology Research Group

 Saturday, 12 September 2026

-Half-day guided tour of Plzeň
+Half-day guided tour of Plzeň and the brewery museum

 Full-day excursion to the Říp region